Contact information update – March 2022:

 More information regarding the ESLA 150 program with the Queen’s School of English can be found here: English for Immigration and Citizenship Law Pathway | Queen's School of English (queensu.ca).
 Conditional offers of admission are required to enroll in the ESLA 150 program, and this must be identified on your GDipICL application.
 The Queen’s School of English does not accept direct applications for acceptance into this program.
 Applicants who wish to take this program must identify their interest on the GDipICL Fall application and provide all admissions-related documents for a full application assessment.
 Conditional Offers of Admission will be sent to successful candidates, who will then enter the ESLA 150 program in the Fall term.
 The ESLA 150 program is not available to Winter applicants.

-Applicants who have graduated more than five years prior to application are not required to submit an academic reference and may instead provide two professional references.
+Applicants who have graduated more than two years prior to application are not required to submit an academic reference and must provide two professional references.

-Please note: A professional reference should be someone who has supervised you at work or in a volunteer position.
+Please note: A professional reference should be someone from a current or former place of business, or volunteer experience, who has managed/supervised you in a professional capacity.
+Both domestic and international professional references are accepted.
 References cannot be from a friend, colleague or relative.

 References are an important part of your application to the Graduate Diploma.
 It is highly advisable to select referees who know your skills and experience, and who can communicate your ability to succeed in an academic program.
 We recommend that you contact your referees with a minimum of four weeks’ notice before the application deadline.
 Ensure that your referees are available and have ample time to complete the reference form before the application deadline.

 The Graduate Diploma is open to applicants of all nationalities, regardless of residency or citizenship status in Canada.
-For more information, please see Other Factors Governing Regulated Canadian Immigration Consultant Eligibility in the textbox below.
+Upon completion of the Graduate Diploma, students planning to become a Regulated Canadian Immigration Consultant (RCIC) will need to follow the licensing process mandated by the College of Immigration and Citizenship Consultants (CICC).
+For more information, please see Factors Governing Regulated Canadian Immigration Consultant Eligibility in the textbox below.

 Students can register for up to four courses individually as an Interest Student.
 Students may enroll in an individual course as either an Interest Student for Program Credit or as an Interest Student for No Program Credit.
 Interest Students must meet all requirements for admission.
 Please visit GDipICL Handbook, section 2.2.2 for further information.